Our Culture

 For universal owners, this has implications for their entire investment portfolios.
 Some, like pension funds, have multidecade or even infinite time horizons.
 It is in the interest of such institutions to drive emissions reduction across their range of holdings, regardless of whether a particular company is a heavy emitter or not, given the entire economy’s imperative of achieving net-zero.

 Regardless of whether we ultimately meet the goal of net-zero by 2050, it is clear that climate change will fundamentally affect our world over the next decade and beyond.
 As long-term investors, we need to be aware of the risks and opportunities the overall economy and individual businesses face from a warming planet.
 These can be physical and take the form of changing weather patterns and rising sea levels.
-For example, insurers are increasingly incorporating the effects of extreme weather into premiums.
-The risks and opportunities can also be transitional, resulting from changes in regulations and advances in technology.
+For example, insurers are increasingly incorporating the effects of extreme weather into premiums or limiting coverage altogether.9 Climate-related risks and opportunities can also be transitional, resulting from changes in regulations and advances in technology.
 Some companies, for example, have begun to incorporate a “shadow” carbon price into capital allocation decisions.
-Others are developing technologies to capture carbon from the air.
+Data from a 2021 CDP report indicates 20 percent of the 5,345 global companies responding to the CDP’s climate questionnaire said they used an internal carbon price, and 22 percent planned to do so within the next two years.10 Others are developing technologies to capture carbon from the air.

 There is much debate about how best to fight and adapt to climate change.
 We acknowledge both the complexity and unpredictability of climate change as well as the challenges in mitigating it, and we do not purport to have all the answers.
 What we can do is focus on the things that matter and that we as investors can control.
 Our approach to climate change to date has been a pragmatic and materiality-based one, driven by our core investment philosophy.

 That philosophy is embedded in our six investment criteria and emphasizes the importance of a company’s ability to sustain growth over a long time horizon (usually five-plus years) and leads us to businesses that are thoughtful stewards of financial and nonfinancial resources.
 This emphasis tends to lead us to high-growth companies that typically operate in less carbon-intensive industries or to companies undergoing structural shifts away from reliance on more carbon-intensive business lines.
-The residual effect of our criteria-driven approach is a portfolio with a carbon intensity significantly lower than the passive market benchmark.
+The residual effect of our criteria-driven approach are portfolios that often have carbon-intensity measures lower than the passive market benchmark.

 Some businesses are very strategic in linking environmental sustainability to long-term value creation.
 For example, many of our internet businesses operate large-scale data centers that consume significant electrical power.
 In fact, electrical power is one of the largest line-item costs of operating data centers.
 This creates an economic incentive for those businesses to reduce energy consumption.
 Many have set aggressive reduction targets, are leveraging creative solutions to achieve those targets, and are taking steps to shift the balance of their energy consumption mix to renewable sources.